keithweaver/eliza/README.md

 ### Explanation

-The program begins by creating a list of keywords based on a pre-determined list of responses and a pre-determined list of similar words.
+The program has been built with two major steps; start and send new message.
+The start function runs once the page is loaded.
+It begins by creating a list of keywords based on a pre-determined list of responses and a pre-determined list of similar words.
 An example of a response:

 ```
+var responses = {
 "sorry" : {
 				 "weight" : 1,
 				 "responses" : ["Please don't apologize.", "Apologies are not necessary.", "Apologies are not required."]},
+...
 ```

 An example of a similar word: